jensbambauer/seriale/site/content/festival.md

   #     background: /img/be-part-of-it-bg.jpg
   #     href: https://dieseriale.sparqfest.live/en/index.html
   #     text: Watch Series
-  - partial: thumb-grid
+  # - partial: thumb-grid
-    headline: official selection series 2022
+  #   headline: official selection series 2022
-    data:
+  #   data:
-      list: series
+  #     list: series
-  - partial: thumb-grid
+  # - partial: thumb-grid
-    headline: official selection pilots 2022
+  #   headline: official selection pilots 2022
-    data:
+  #   data:
-      list: pilots
+  #     list: pilots
   - partial: text
     data:
       headline: About
       paragraphs:
         - text: "&quot;die Seriale&quot; is the oldest festival in Germany for digital series.
-The twelve-day festival (six days in person & six days online) is dedicated to audience, creators, students and all series fans.
-The Official Selection with over 60 series and pilots from 19 countries is presented in the movie theatre, open air and on demand.
+The festival is dedicated to audience, creators, students and all series fans.
+The Official Selection with over 50 series and pilots from 18 countries is presented in the movie theatre, open air and on demand.
 The supporting program offers a conference with lectures and panel discussions."
   # - partial: thumb-grid
   #   headline: official selection 2021 - series
   #   data: